-EiCs for wholly-owned journals shall be appointed by the Director of Journals, after consultation with the VP Publications, to an initial term of 2 years, renewable for 1 or 2 additional years.
+EiCs for wholly-owned journals shall be appointed by the Director of Journals, after consultation with the VP Publications and approval by the ComSoc BoG, to an initial term of 2 years, renewable for 1 or 2 additional years.
 Candidates for EICs of a wholly owned journal are usually solicited through an open call.